robertu94/robertu94.github.io/content/guides/dependencies.markdown

 ### C++17

-Generally C++17 language features are supported on all but the oldest systems (e.g. CentOS7).
+C++17 language features are supported on all major distributions.

 C++17 library features require very new compilers to implement fully and are not widely available on LTS systems.
 The most common things to lag behind being parallel parallel algorithms, so-called special math functions used in statistics, and OS assisted features like hardware interference size.
 In many cases these can be "poly filled"

 | Compiler | C++17 (language full) | C++17 (language 90%) | Missing | C++17 (library full) | C++17 (library 90%) | Missing |